 Treatments for Basal and Squamous Cell Carcinoma

 During a screening with Dr. Krathen, he will want to examine your skin and search for any abnormalities.
 If an abnormality is found, he may want to do a biopsy to see if it is cancerous.
 Once he diagnosis the growth and understands how far it has spread, treatment can begin.
 There are various types of methods to treat these cancers.
 Most often, surgical excision is used to remove the affected area.
+He can perform Mohs Surgery when the cancer is on a highly visible area like the face or the cancer is especially aggressive.
 Other methods are cryotherapy, radiation therapy, electrodesiccation, and topical medications.
 Dr. Krathen will find the right solution for you based on your symptoms and concerns.
 He may also suggest some lifestyle changes to prevent cancer from forming again.

 Schedule a Consultation

 To prevent skin cancer, you should protect your skin from the suns rays and make sure to get regular screenings from a dermatologist.
-To schedule a consultation with Dr. Krathen, call Essential Dermatology today or fill out an online form.
+To get started, call our office at (508) 827-2615 or request a consultation by filling out our online form.
+To book an appointment, schedule your visit as a new patient using our online scheduler or as an existing patient using the Mass General Brigham Patient Gateway.Back to Top